icelandic-lt/revoxx/README.md

 ## Description

-**Revoxx** is a graphical voice recorder specialized in recording TTS datasets quickly and reliably.<br>
+**Revoxx** is a graphical speech recorder specialized in recording TTS datasets quickly and reliably.<br>
 You can use this project to create emotional / non-emotional voice recordings on a Workstation / Laptop with suitable audio equipment.
 It has integrated support to easily transform raw recordings into datasets for training TTS voice models.